Grammarly Free vs Premium: Which Plan Do You Actually Need?

 FAQ

-Can I switch from Free to Premium and back?
+Can I switch from Free to Pro and back?

 Yes.
-You can upgrade anytime, and if you cancel Premium your account reverts to the Free tier with no data loss.
+You can upgrade anytime, and if you cancel Pro your account reverts to the Free tier with no data loss.

-Does Premium work on all the same platforms as Free?
+Does Pro work on all the same platforms as Free?

 Yes.
-Premium works everywhere Free does — browser extension, desktop app, and mobile keyboard — with the additional features enabled across all platforms.
+Pro works everywhere Free does — browser extension, desktop app, and mobile keyboard — with the additional features enabled across all platforms.

-Grammarly occasionally offers free trials of Premium.
+Grammarly occasionally offers free trials of Pro.
 Check the current offer status on our discount page for the latest availability.